NEWS & INFORMATION

 The News and Information section of this ASME DSCD Website serves as a repository for the latest events, announcements, and congratulatory statements associated with our scholarly and educational activities.
 Periodically, this information is archived into a "hard copy" Newsletter.
 After being archived, this information is removed from this section of the website.
 Check out the archived Newsletters at the bottom of this page.
 If you have information you would like to be posted here (and archived to the Newsletter), please send it to the Newsletter Editor.
 Don't be bashful...we love to celebrate each and everyone one of you!

-The 5th annual Dynamic Systems and Control Conference (DSCC), sponsored by the Dynamic Systems and Control Division of the American Society of Mechanical Engineers International, will take place October 17-19, at the beautiful Fort Lauderdale marina in Florida.
-The 2012 DSCC will be held jointly with the 11th Motion and Vibration Conference (MOVIC) hosted by the Japanese Society of Mechanical Engineers.
-DSCC is a premier conference on dynamic systems and control covering a broad range of topics, including but not limited to:
+The 6th annual Dynamic Systems and Control Conference (DSCC), sponsored by the Dynamic Systems and Control Division of the American Society of Mechanical Engineers International, will take place October 21-23, at the Stanford University Munger Center in Palo Alto CA. The DSCC is a premier conference on dynamic systems and control covering a broad range of topics, including but not limited to:

 We hope to see you all there!

 It has been a true honor and pleasure for me to have had the opportunity to serve as the Division Chair over the last year.
 As my term comes to an end, I would like to take this opportunity to provide a summary of what I see as the current state of the Division.